 Bipolar disorder and addiction are both very severe mental illnesses.

-Bipolar disorder and addiction can co-exist.
 I was diagnosed with bipolar disorder before I got sober.
-Medication did help.
-I did find some relief in the ups and downs of bipolar disorder.
-I must say that true freedom came from getting sober in a 12-step program.
-That is where I have learned about the deep-seated causes for my behaviors as a whole.
+Medication helped.
+It gave me some relief from the ups and downs of bipolar disorder.
+However, true freedom came from getting sober in a 12-step program.
+That is where I learned about the deep-seated causes for my behaviors as a whole.
 I still take my medication for bipolar disorder.
 It is a mental illness.
-I know today that the spiritual aspect of my life though my 12-step program is what brings me the whole-life balance I need.
+But I know today that the spiritual aspect of my life though my 12-step program is what brings me the whole-life balance I need.

 In my 12-step program, I learned that I have the ability to choose to take action when I am feeling a little low.
 Everyone gets a little down now and again.
 I do not have to use alcohol to compensate for those times.
 I can do something.
 It sounds so simple, which the best things in life usually are, but it is true.
 Sometimes it is a matter of just calling someone to see how they are doing; not focusing on myself and looking outward.
 That is a dynamic that is life changing.

 I am coming up on three years of sobriety.
-I can live today simultaneously with bipolar disorder, using prescribed medication, and work a program of recovery for my other disease, alcoholism.
+I can live today with bipolar disorder, using prescribed medication, and work through a program of recovery for my other disease, alcoholism.

 Bipolar disorder and addiction are not life sentences.
 You can have freedom from either or both of these mental illnesses.
 Take some action and see what might happen.
 It will be well worth it.

 Comorbidity: Addiction and Other Mental Illnesses.
 National Institute on Drug Abuse.
 Retrieved February, 2017.

 Bipolar Disorder.
 Centers on Disease Control and Prevention.
 Retrieved February, 2017.